quatrope/garpar/docs/source/install.rst

 Installation
 ==========================

-..
 You can also `install garpar from PyPI`_ using pip:

 .. code:: bash

    $ pip install garpar

-..
-Finally, you can also install the latest development version of
-.. garpar `directly from GitHub`_:
+Finally, you can also install the latest development version of garpar `directly from GitHub`_:

-At the moment there is no version of Garpar published in PyPI.

-However you can install it `directly from GitHub`_:
+However you can install the development version from `directly from GitHub`_:

 .. code:: bash